Chocolate Chip Banana Cookies

 - Preheat oven to 350 F.

-- In a medium-sized mixing bowl, whisk together flour, salt, baking powder, and baking soda.
+- In a medium-sized mixing bowl, whisk together flour, salt, and baking powder.

-- In another medium-sized mixing bowl, mix butter, sugar, light brown sugar, vanilla extract, and bananas until light and creamy.
+- In another medium-sized mixing bowl, mix butter, sugar, light brown sugar, vanilla extract, and bananas.
+It is normal if you can still see tiny butter pieces.
+They will melt when the cookies bake.

 - Add the dry ingredients to the wet ingredients a little at a time until just combined.